HFUT-LEC/awesome-student-cognitive-modeling/papers/README.md

 - [IEEE/CAA 2023, GraphCA] [GraphCA: Learning From Graph Counterfactual Augmentation for Knowledge Tracing](https://ieeexplore.ieee.org/abstract/document/10266657)

 ## Computerized Adaptive Testing (CAT)
 Computerized Adaptive Testing (CAT) is a method that evaluates students' abilities using the CD model and Adaptivsely selects questions for students one by one.
-Its characteristic is to ensure accurate assessment of student abilities while reducing the length of the test.The existing CAT papers about question selectior can be broadly divided into two categories: one category is non-training-based algorithms, and the other category consists of algorithms where the network of the question selectior requires training, known as learning-based algorithms."Others" is a category used to include papers that address specific issues in CAT, such as addressing selection bias or improving question search efficiency.
+Its characteristic is to ensure accurate assessment of student abilities while reducing the length of the test.
+The existing CAT papers about question selectior can be broadly divided into two categories: one category is non-training-based algorithms, and the other category consists of algorithms where the network of the question selectior requires training, known as learning-based algorithms.
+"Others" is a category used to include papers that address specific issues in CAT, such as addressing selection bias or improving question search efficiency.

 ### Tradition methods
 - [Routledge 1980, MFI] [Applications of item response theory to practical testing problems](https://www.taylorfrancis.com/books/9781136557248)